radius-project/radius/docs/content/getting-started/create-environment.md

 1. Create a Radius environment:

-   Initialize the private resource provider (environment) in your Azure subscription using the `rad` CLI
+   Initialize the private resource provider (environment) in your Azure subscription using the `rad` CLI.
+The following command creates an environment in interactive mode and will prompt you for input like resource-group name and location.

    ```sh
    rad env init azure -i
    ```

    This will prompt you for several inputs and then go create assets in your subscription (~5-10 mins).

+   For more info about what's being created as part of an environment, see [environments]({{< ref environments >}}).

 1. Verify creation of your new environment: